anteportas2023/Ad_hoc_analysis_Consumer_Goods_Domain/README.md

 ![Data Inputs](https://github.com/anteportas2023/Ad_hoc_analysis_Consumer_Goods_Domain/blob/main/Datasets/ERD_Data_inputs.png)

-### Ad-hoc Request Along With the Result, Visualization and Insights
+### Ad hoc Request Along With the Result, Visualization and Insights

 - Q1: Provide the list of markets in which customer Atliq Exclusive operates its business in the APAC region